Helping Motorcyclists Who Were Rear-Ended in Phoenix and Surrounding Areas in Arizona, Including Kingman, Bullhead City, and Mohave County

 Even at slow speeds, a rear-end crash may result in serious injuries.
 Tapping a moving motorcycle can send it spinning out of control and into another object or cause it to tip over, resulting in soft tissue injuries to the neck and back.
 However, speed is an important factor in the severity of the collision.
 Fatalities and more severe injuries, such as fractures and brain damage, are more common at higher speeds.

-If a motorist ran into your motorcycle, you deserve damages for your injuries and your bike damages.
+If a motorist crashed into your motorcycle from behind, you deserve damages for your injuries and your bike damages.
 Hirsch & Lyon Accident Law is experienced in handling the complex issues unique to motorcycle crash claims.
-To learn more, schedule your free consultation with our Bullhead City motorcycle accident lawyers at 928-716-1331.
+To learn more, schedule a free consultation with a Phoenix rear-end motorcycle accident lawyer at 602-535-1900.